andrew/ultimate-awesome/README.md

 - [awesome-hedera](https://github.com/hashgraph/awesome-hedera) - Hedera is an open-source, layer 1, EVM-compatible blockchain network.
 It supports smart contracts just like Ethereum does, and also offers several additional native services.
 The network is governed by leading organizations around the world.
 - [awesome-object-pose](https://github.com/nkalavak/awesome-object-pose) - This repository is a curated list of papers and open source code for 6D Object Pose Estimation.
 - [Awesome-Nuget-Packages](https://github.com/mjebrahimi/Awesome-Nuget-Packages) - 📦 A curated list of awesome and best Nuget packages sorted by most popular ones.
-- [awesome-m8](https://github.com/v3rm0n/awesome-m8) - A curated list of awesome Dirtywave M8 ecosystem.
 - [awesome-tss](https://github.com/ZenGo-X/awesome-tss) - A curated list of distributed key generation and threshold signatures implementations.
 - [awesome-raspberry-pi-zh](https://github.com/1021683053/awesome-raspberry-pi-zh) - 树莓派工具，镜像，教程，文章.
+- [World-Simulator](https://github.com/ALEEEHU/World-Simulator) - Simulating the Real World: Survey & Resources, which contains our survey "Simulating the Real World: A Unified Survey of Multimodal Generative Models" and Awesome-Text2X-Resources.
+Watch this repository for the latest updates! 🔥.
 - [awesome-heroku](https://github.com/ianstormtaylor/awesome-heroku) - A curated list of helpful Heroku resources.
 - [awesome-gank.io](https://github.com/ruijun/awesome-gank.io) - The repository is used to collect the awesome code of gank.io.
 - [awesome-machine-learning-jupyter-notebooks-for-colab](https://github.com/toxtli/awesome-machine-learning-jupyter-notebooks-for-colab) - A curated list of Machine Learning and Deep Learning tutorials in Jupyter Notebook format ready to run in Google Colaboratory.
 - [awesome-uni-app](https://github.com/uni-helper/awesome-uni-app) - 多端统一开发框架 uni-app 优秀学习资源汇总.
-- [World-Simulator](https://github.com/ALEEEHU/World-Simulator) - Simulating the Real World: Survey & Resources, which contains our survey "Simulating the Real World: A Unified Survey of Multimodal Generative Models" and Awesome-Text2X-Resources.
-Watch this repository for the latest updates! 🔥.
 - [awesome-kinesis](https://github.com/bbbbbrie/awesome-kinesis) - Unofficial curated list of resources and references for Kinesis keyboard enthusiasts.
 - [programming-languages](https://github.com/linsa-io/programming-languages) - Awesome Programming Languages.
 - [awesome-linux-dev](https://github.com/madbob/awesome-linux-dev) - A collection of awesome Linux applications and tools for developers.